-- What constitutes as a healthy relationship - $\circ$ $\,$ Complex emotions and how to manage them - $\circ~$ Skills to form and maintain positive relationships - o Different types of relationships - Civil partnerships and marriages (including committed relationships) - Unhealthy relationships and identify how to get support - Growing and changing - $\circ~$ How bodies and emotions change through puberty - $\circ~$ Human reproduction (also taught in science Year 5-6) - $\circ~$ Goals and aspirations - $\circ~$ Transition (including transition to Senior school in Year 6) - Grief and bereavement - Similarities and differences - $\circ~$ Family, cultural, ethnic, racial and religious diversity - $\circ~$ Age, sex, gender identity, sexual orientation and disability - $\circ~$ Recognise and challenge stereotypes, discrimination and bullying - Keeping safe - $\circ \ \ \, \text{Independence and responsibility}$ - $\circ$ $\;$ Understanding your rights to protect your body $\;$ - $\circ$ $\,$ Influences on behaviour and resisting pressure - Keeping themselves and others safe - Personal boundaries
+- What constitutes a healthy relationship - o Complex emotions and how to manage them - o Skills to form and maintain positive relationships - o Different types of relationships - Civil partnerships and marriages (including committed relationships) - $\circ~$ Unhealthy relationships and identify how to get support - Growing and changing - $\circ~$ How bodies and emotions change through puberty - Human reproduction (also taught in science Years 5-6) - Goals and aspirations - $\circ$ Transition (including transition to Senior School in Year 6) - Grief and bereavement - Similarities and differences - Family, cultural, ethnic, racial and religious diversity - o Age, sex, gender identity, sexual orientation and disability - $\circ~$ Recognise and challenge stereotypes, discrimination and bullying - Keeping safe - o Independence and responsibility - o Understanding your rights to protect your body - o Influences on behaviour and resisting pressure - $\circ~$ Keeping themselves and others safe - o Personal boundaries - o Privacy - Managing requests for images (including sexting in years 5-6) - $\circ~$ What is appropriate and inappropriate to share

-- o Privacy - Managing requests for images (including sexting in year 5-6) - What is appropriate and inappropriate to share - Who is responsible for health and safety
+• Who is responsible for health and safety

-In the Prep school, we will not be covering abortion, sex (oral and anal), miscarriage and contraception methods.
-If pupils have questions regarding these topics, parents will be contacted and pupils will be referred to parents, they will not be discussed in school.
+In the Prep School, we will not be covering abortion, sex (oral and anal), miscarriage and contraception methods.
+If pupils have questions regarding these topics, parents will be contacted and pupils will be referred to parents, they will not be discussed in School.
 Parents will also be contacted if teachers feel that any questions asked are outside the boundaries of age appropriateness.
 Teachers will use their professional judgement when answering questions regarding topics that are not mentioned above.
 Pupils will be educated on the safest way to find information i.e. asking teachers, parents and our medical team.
 Pupils will be taught the risks and advised not to go online independently to find out this information (recommended websites are readily available).
 Teachers will contact parents if they feel it to be necessary.

-Secondary Age Students
+9. Secondary Age Students